- for Ultimate Rewards users80

-The Chase Sapphire has a $95 annual fee that’s waived the first year.
+The Chase Sapphire has a $0 first year, then $95 annual fee.
 Since you’re earning the equivalent of $625 worth of travel with the sign-up bonus, there’s good value in getting the card.
 The Chase Sapphire combined with either of the Freedom cards offers the greatest earning potential and redemption advantages.

 Compare the Chase Freedom Unlimited℠ to Other Cards

 While none of the cards highlighted below charge an annual fee, your spending habits and redemption preferences will ultimately determine which card is better suited for you.
 When redeeming your hard-earned points, you’ll also want to get the best value.
 The Chase Freedom Unlimited fares best overall, particularly if it’s combined with the Chase Sapphire Preferred and the increased redemption value it offers.

 Although the Discover it Miles card doesn’t offer a sign-up bonus, it does match your point earnings at the end of the first year of holding the card.
 This benefit could be an equalizer or better, depending on your level of spending.